OrthoReb/ZelNode-Update-Guide/README.md

 ***

-***This guide is for updating your existing ZelNodes that were installed using the VPS script and a ZelCash full node on ZelCore.
+***This guide is for updating existing ZelNodes that were installed using the VPS script and a ZelCash full node on ZelCore.
 You can also use Goose's video guide in conjection with these steps to help answer any questions by clicking [here](https://www.youtube.com/watch?v=NNWgBzEl_TI)***

 ***